Visual tools for better risk management tools

 How to use it

-Step 1: Identify decisions and prepare a decision tree diagram based on decisions, costs, and rewards of uncertain options available to you.
+Step 1: Identify decisions and create a decision tree diagram based on decisions, costs, and rewards of uncertain options available to you.

 Step 2: Figure out the probability of a risk occurring and assign it